-Strategy 5.1 Protect and improve our natural areas, the Nepean River and other waterways Wha t we will do from 2013 to 2017 (4 year activities) Service Provide regulatory service to the community targeting unauthorised land use and development, whilst promoting environmental best practice Regulatory Control 2015 - 16 actions Regulatory Control a.
+Wha at we will do from 2013 to 2017 (4 year activities) Service 5.1.1 Provide regulatory service to the community targeting unauthorised land use and development, whilst promoting environmental best practice Regulatory Control 2015 - 16 actions Regulatory Control a.
 Undertake an education program for sedimentation and erosion controls and builder's waste storage units on sites in the new residential release areas Regulatory Control b.
 Undertake an education program on the issue of land filling and its impacts on the environment (including stormwater runoff and flooding) 5.1.2 Manage and maintain Council owned natural areas Bushland Management 5.1.3 Facilitate community involvement in bushland management Bushland Management 5.1.4 Contribute to the protection and enhancement of the City's natural environment Environmental Health 5.1.5 Collaboratively manage illegal dumping across Western Sydney (RID Squad) Regulatory Control

-- % of residents who are satisfied that the Nepean River and creeks are healthy (customer survey) - % of residents satisfied with the protection of bushland, natural environment and wildlife (customer survey) - % of bush care volunteers who report increased skills and knowledge about bush care - % of bush care volunteers who feel they have made a valuable contribution to the environment
+- % of residents satisfied with the protection of bushland, natural environment and wildlife (customer survey) - % of bush care volunteers who report increased skills and knowledge about bush care - % of bush care volunteers who feel they have made a valuable contribution to the environment

-Strategy 5.2 Support our communities to live more sustainably and use resour ces wisely What we will do from 2013 to 2017 (4 year activities) Service 5.2.1 Contribute to the protection and enhancement of the City's natural environment Environmental Health 5.2.2 Implement a coordinated program of community engagement activities Sustainability Planning 5.2.3 Manage resource recovery and waste collection services Waste Management a.
-Investigate innovative resource recovery and waste management collection programs for medium density development Waste Management 5.2.4 Deliver education and communication programs Waste Management a.
-Provide a communications and promotions program to support the Penrith Recycling Centre Waste Management Performance Measure
+What we will do from 2013 to 2017 (4 year activities) Service 5.2.1 Contribute to the protection and enhancement of the City's natural environment Environmental Health 5.2.2 Implement a coordinated program of community engagement activities Sustainability Planning 5.2.3 Manage resource recovery and waste collection services Waste Management 2015 - 16 actions a.
+Investigate innovative resource recovery and waste management collection programs for medium density development Waste Management 5.2.4 Deliver education and communication programs Waste Management 2015 - 16 actions a.
+Provide a communications and promotions program to support the Penrith Recycling Centre Waste Management

-- % of residents satisfied with household waste and recycling services (customer survey) - % of participants in sustainability programs that report they will change their behavior as a result of knowledge gained
+• % of participants in sustainability programs that report they will change their behavior as a result of knowledge gained

-Wha at we will do from 2013 to 2017 (4 year activities) Service 5.3.1 Support emergency services and other agencies in preparing for and responding to emergencies Emergency Services Management 5.3.2 Manage infrastructure and plant to ensure volunteers are provided with adequate resources Emergency Services Management 5.3.3 Provide a strategic framework to manage floodplains and inform land use policy Floodplain & Stormwater Management 2015 - 16 actions a.
+What we will do from 2013 to 2017 (4 year activities)Service 5.3.1 Support emergency services and other agencies in preparing for and responding to emergencies Emergency Services Management 5.3.2 Manage infrastructure and plant to ensure volunteers are provided with adequate resources Emergency Services Management 5.3.3 Provide a strategic framework to manage floodplains and inform land use policy Floodplain & Stormwater Management 2015 - 16 actions a.
 Prepare the South Creek flood risk management plan Floodplain & Stormwater Management b.
-Commence the Nepean River flood risk management plan 5.3.4 Ensure contemporary modelling of stormwater systems and provide technical advice on floodplain and stormwater issues Floodplain & Stormwater Management 2015 - 16 actions ••••• a.
-Complete the Nepean River flood study Floodplain & Stormwater Management b.
-Complete the Little Creek (Oxley Park) flood study c.
-Complete the College Creek, Orth Creek and Werrington Creek flood study d.
+Commence the Nepean River flood risk management plan Wanagement 5.3.4 Ensure contemporary modelling of stormwater systems and provide technical advice on floodplain and stormwater issues Floodplain & Stormwater Management 2015 - 16 actions a.
+Complete the Nepean River flood study b.
+Complete the Little Creek (Oxley Park) flood study Floodplain & Stormwater Management c.
+Complete the College Creek, Orth Creek and Werrington Creek flood study Management d.
 Complete the Peachtree and Lower Surveyors Creek flood study 5.3.5 Identify opportunities to respond to a changing climate Sustainability Planning